Skip to main content

 (1) Basic to all educational effort is the function of advising.
 The college accepts this principle in all its implications.
 Accordingly, a primary function of its faculty and staff is to provide competent educational and career advising.

 (2) Recognizing that growth and acceptance of responsibility occur only to the degree that the student personally assumes self-direction for them, the role of the academic advisor is necessarily one of assistance, guidance and advisement.
-Helping the student realize and accept the fact that he or she is primarily responsible for his or her own actions, his or her decisions, and ultimately his or her own education is a vital element of the success coach's role.
+Helping the student realize and accept the fact that he or she is primarily responsible for his or her own actions, his or her decisions, and ultimately his or her own education is a vital element of the academic advisor's role.

 (3) The college and its faculty (in both their instructional and advisor roles) consider each student an adult and responsible agent and thus perceives itself as functioning in its own integrity as an institution and not "in loco parentis."